MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 ------------------------------

-The KF specification does not allow Features to actually use other Feature's object instances directly which is why, to allow a Feature to use an other feature instance, it must, first, be provided a reference (a proxy of the other Application instance) to comply with the specificiation.
+The KF specification does not allow Features to actually use other Feature's object instances directly which is why, to allow a Feature to use an other feature instance, it must, first, be provided a reference (a proxy of the other Application instance) to comply with the specification.

-Features can then communicate together through the use of Shared Interfaces.
+This mechanism is handled by the Shared Interfaces.
-This mechanism is described in :ref:`chapter.shared.interfaces` section.
+More information about proxies can be found in :ref:`chapter.shared.interfaces` section.

 To sum up, ``Shared Interface`` and ``Shared Services`` are two complementary notions, basically, the Shared Interfaces mechanism is responsible for setting up the capability of sharing an instance between Features whereas the Shared Services offers a way to get, store and retrieve these instances once correctly set up.